Nuknov/Nuknov/README.md

 [!]
 All repositories and tools are intended solely for educational and ethical testing purposes.
 [!]
 I do not support or encourage any form of illegal or unethical use of the code.
 [!]
 Use responsibly in labs, simulations, and learning environments only.
 [!]
-All tools are intended solely for simulation and introductory educational use.
+All tools are intended solely for simulation and introductory educational use only.

 [-] Connection to github.com closed.
 ───────────────────────────────────────────────────────────────────────────